 Edible Flowers for Edible Landscapes

 Chives are the perfect perennial for a low-sweat, edible landscape.
 Not only is growing chives extremely easy, chive plants are insanely versatile.
 What can you do with chives?
 Well, you can eat the flowers, eat the stalks, dry them, or use them to make all sorts of cool homemade food goodies (like vinegars, dressings and seasoning mixes).
 Or, you can just sit around and leave your flowering chives for the bees and butterflies.
+Another nice thing about chives, it’s one of a few shade-tolerant herbs that’s well-suited for balcony and patio gardening.

 Edible flowers like nasturtium are another great addition for a balcony-bound edible landscape.
 Nasturtium offers showy flowers and unusual, round leaves that prop themselves up like teacup saucers.
 Not only are nasturtium flowers tasty (making them nifty toppers for salads and hors d’oeuvres), most varieties are easy to grow and care for.
 Added bonus: Since their leaves like to trail, they’ll grow over and down your balcony so your neighbors can enjoy them too.
 Note that it may take some time to find the variety that best suits your tastes because different cultivars have different flavors, but it’s definitely worth the effort.
 My favorites so far?
 The Whirlybirds.
 They taste just like radishes and they’re much, much prettier!